ChebbiL/barrier-and-look-back-options/src/README.md

 ##### Gamma

 In order to compute the barrier option gamma, you can use the following method.
-By default (with any string input or no input at all), the method used is _likelihood ratios_.
+By default (with any string input or no input at all), the method used is _theoretical value_.
 ```
 double boption.gamma();
 ```
 You can also specify the method you want to use.
-- To use the _theoretical value_, enter the argument `"th"`.
+- To use the _likelihood ratios_ method, enter the argument `"lr"`.
-- To use the _likelihood ratios_ method, enter the argument `"lr"` or alternatively do not enter any argument.
+- To use the _theoretical value_, enter the argument `"th"` or alternatively do not enter any argument.
 ```
 double boption.gamma("th");
 double boption.gamma("lr");